AdobeDocs/target.fr-FR/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 >[!NOTE]
 >
->Les éléments récemment consultés respectent les paramètres globaux Exclusions et le paramètre Collection sélectionné pour l’activité.
-Si un élément est exclu par une exclusion globale ou ne figure pas dans la collection sélectionnée, il ne sera pas affiché.
-Par conséquent, lors de l’utilisation d’un critère Eléments récemment consultés, le paramètre « Toutes les collections » doit généralement être utilisé.
+>[!UICONTROL Les éléments] récemment consultés respectent à la fois les paramètres globaux d’exclusion et le paramètre de collecte sélectionné pour l’activité.
+If an item is excluded by a global exclusion, or is not contained in the selected collection, it will not be displayed.
+Therefore, when using a [!UICONTROL Recently Viewed Items] criteria, the &quot;All Collections&quot; setting should generally be used.

 ## Logique de recommandation